weweb-assets/ww-input-select/AI.md

 2. **Properties:**

     - choices: array<{ label: string, value: any }> - Array of options to display in the dropdown.
 Don't forget linked dynamicConfiguration in settings.
-    - mappingLabel: Formula - A formula to derive the label from each choice item.
-Always use 'context.mapping...'
+    - mappingLabel: Formula - A formula to derive the label from each choice item, only text, no img, icons, etc. Always use 'context.mapping...'
     - mappingValue: Formula - A formula to derive the value from each choice item.
 Always use 'context.mapping...'
     - mappingDisabled: Formula - A formula applyed to each choice item to disable or not them.
 Always use 'context.mapping...'
     - initValueSingle: `string | null` - Initial value for single select mode.
 Default: `null`